openjs-foundation/cross-project-council/community-fund/COMMUNITY_FUND_POLICY.md

 > [!Note]
 > If you're _speaking_ at an event, you should apply through the [OpenJS Foundation's Speakers Bureau](https://openjsf.org/events#:~:text=Speakers%20Bureau) instead.

-The fund can cover the costs, in whole or in part, of a participant's hotel, transportation, and event registration for approved events.
+The fund can cover the costs, in whole or in part, of a participant's hotel, transportation, visa, and event registration for approved events.
 Applicants should explore employer-sponsored funding options as their first source of financial support.
 Additionally, 25% of the community fund is allocated specifically to support underrepresented groups.
 Funding decisions are determined by a combination of need and potential impact.